British Chamber of Commerce in Mexico

 The British Chamber of Commerce in Mexico is an independent non-profit organisation that promotes trade between Mexico and the UK.
-The Chamber is a non-profit organisation and so independent of any government.
-The British Chamber of Commerce in Mexico is one of the European Chambers in Mexico with the highest membership rate; it is also one of the most active British Chambers in Latin America.
+The Chamber is a non-profit organization and, therefore, independent of any government.
+The British Chamber of Commerce in Mexico is one of the European Chambers in Mexico with the highest membership rate, and it is also one of the most active British Chambers in Latin America.

 History

 The British Chamber of Commerce was founded in Mexico City on the 24th of June 1921 when a Charter was signed by the following individuals: